omz13/kirby3-suncyclepages/README.md

 The plugin uses the following content fields.
 These are all optional; if missing or empty, they are assumed to be not applicable vis-à-via their indicated functionality.

+- `date` - date - optional - the date when the page is to be published, i.e. embargo until this date.
+If the date field is missing or cannot be resolved, the emargo check will not embargo the page, i.e. failsafe is to not embargo but publish.

 - `skipembargo` - boolean - optional (default `false`) - if `true`, the embargo check (sunrise) is skipped (not performed) for this page.

 - `embargo` - boolean -  optional (default `false`) - gf `true`, the embargo check (sunrise) should be explicitly performed against this page.
 This is intended to be used on pages where such checking is not normally done, i.e. not explicitly done due to parent (c.f. `omz13.suncyclepages.embargoCheckWhenParentIs`) or template (c.f. `omz13.suncyclepages.embargoCheckWhenTemplateIs`).